Opie collection of children's games & songs

 Opie, Iona (speaker, female)

 Item notes: Recording of children demonstrating songs and discussing playground games with Iona Opie.
-Speakers' notes: Group of Huddersfield schoolchildren.
-Recording notes: Wow throughout.
-Otherwise good.
+Speakers' notes: Group of Salford schoolchildren .
+Recording notes: Slight L/R imbalance, variable throughout.
+Otherwise, good throughout.